11 Solutions to Fix Apps That Won’t Install on Samsung Smart TV

 10. Log out of Samsung Account

 To fix the issue of apps not installing on your Samsung Smart TV, try logging out of your Samsung account.
 Go to the Apps or App Store screen on your Samsung smart TV.
-Navigate to the profile picture icon at the top and select it.
+Go to the profile picture icon at the top and select it.
 Choose your Samsung account and select the Sign out option.

 Once signed out, restart your TV, and then sign in again to your Samsung account.
 You can also log out from your Samsung account by going to TV Settings > General > System Manager > Samsung account.